-Short-term investments represent money market accounts and are valued at the net asset values per share (NAV) as of the valuation date.
+Short-term investments represent money market accounts and are valued at the net asset values (NAV) per share as of the valuation date.
 The money market accounts that are invested in by the Master Trust are institutional accounts and are commingled.
-Although not traded on an active market the net asset value per share is observable.
+Although not traded on an active market the NAV is observable.
 Cash is valued at the amounts deposited in the account, plus accrued interest.
 The money market fund is traded daily without restriction.

-Commingled funds represent investments held in institutional funds and are valued at the net asset values per share as of the valuation date.
+Commingled funds represent investments held in institutional funds and are valued at NAV as of the valuation date.
 The commingled funds are made up of a variety of index funds.
 The underlying holdings of the commingled funds are primarily marketable equity and fixed income securities.
-As of both December 31, 2015 and 2014 there were no restrictions in place related to either participant or plan-sponsor directed redemption of these commingled funds.
+As of both December 31, 2017 and 2016 there were no restrictions in place related to either participant or plan-sponsor directed redemption of these commingled funds.
+If the Plan were to initiate a trade of significant size, either in or out of the commingled funds, the investment adviser reserves the right to request a reasonable period of notice to ensure that trading of securities will be implemented in an orderly business manner.

 The Plan offers the LIS as an investment option, which includes an insurance component for participants who want to receive a steady stream of secure retirement income.
-The LIS includes an equity fund, a bond fund, and a secured income fund.
+The LIS includes an equity fund, a bond fund, and a secure income fund.
 The equity fund and the bond fund are comprised of underlying investments of the Master Trust managed separate accounts and commingled funds.
 The secure income portfolio represents a collective trust fund with an investment objective of long-term growth of capital.
-As of December 31, 2015 there were no restrictions in place related to either participant or plan sponsor directed redemption of these funds unless certain criteria are met.
+As of December 31, 2017 there were no restrictions in place related to either participant or plan sponsor directed redemption of these funds unless certain criteria are met.

 The Master Trust invests in managed separate accounts established for the sole benefit of UTC participants.
 The investment valuation policy of these managed separate accounts is to value investments at fair value, which is generally determined as the amount that could reasonably be expected to be realized from an orderly disposition of securities and other financial instruments over a reasonable period of time.
 By its nature, a fair value price is a good faith estimate of the valuation in a current sale and may not reflect the actual market price.
 Investments and other portfolio instruments are generally valued using a market approach.
-Common stock, preferred stock and interest in real estate investment trusts is stated at fair value determined using the closing sales prices for the investments as of the valuation date.
+Common stock, preferred stock and interest in real estate investment trusts are stated at fair value determined using the closing sales prices for the investments as of the valuation date.
 Fixed income investments are valued on the basis of valuations furnished by Trustee-approved independent pricing services.
 These services determine valuations for normal institutional-size trading units of such securities using models or matrix pricing, which incorporates yield and/or price with respect to bonds that are considered comparable in characteristics such as rating, interest rate and maturity date and quotations from bond dealers to determine current value.
 If these valuations are deemed to be either not reliable or not readily available, the fair value will be determined in good faith by the Trustee.